Small-mouth salamander: Behavior

 Small-mouth salamanders are nocturnal, often subterranean, preferring moist habitats near permanent bodies of water.
 Breeding occurs in the spring, with groups of salamanders congregating near the water.
 Females can lay up to 700 eggs, which they attach in small clumps of up to 30 eggs at a time, to rocks or vegetation under the water.
 Their diets include insects, slugs, and earthworms.
 Larvae hatch at 0.5 in (13 mm); they metamorphose in May to June at about 1.6 in (40 mm).
 When disturbed, the small-mouth salamander raises its tail and waves it back and forth.
 Being shy and sensitive, it shares breeding pools with larger spotted salamanders and marbled salamanders.

 Habitat and range

 Small-mouth salamanders live in moist pine woodlands and deciduous forest bottomlands, tallgrass prairies, farming areas, near temporary ponds, and along streams.
 Their range is from western West Virginia south to the Gulf of Mexico, west to Kansas, Oklahoma, and Texas.

 Conservation

 The only known Canadian population is on Pelee Island in Lake Erie.
-It is listed as endangered by COSEWIC.
+It is listed as endangered by the Committee on the Status of Endangered Wildlife in Canada.